samir19406/test1/dev-phase-part-a.md

 ---

 > ⚠️ **Note:** This infrastructure is for the development phase.
-The project has a simple architecture — 3 frontends + 1 backend API running as Docker containers on a single EC2 instance.
+The project has a simple architecture — 2 frontends + 1 backend API running as 3 Docker containers on a single EC2 instance with Nginx as reverse proxy.
+DigiPharmaEd serves 5 registration portals within the same platform.
 No ECS, no ALB, no microservices complexity.
 For production, this should be migrated to a proper HA setup (ALB + ECS/multi-EC2).
 Infrastructure requirements should be reviewed as the project evolves.